Television: Electronic

-In 1926 Hungarian engineer Kálmán Tihanyi designed a television system using fully electronic scanning and display elements and employing the principle of "charge storage" within the scanning (or "camera") tube.
+In 1926, Hungarian engineer Kálmán Tihanyi designed a television system using fully electronic scanning and display elements and employing the principle of "charge storage" within the scanning (or "camera") tube.
 The problem of low sensitivity to light resulting in low electrical output from transmitting or "camera" tubes would be solved with the introduction of charge-storage technology by Kálmán Tihanyi beginning in 1924.
 His solution was a camera tube that accumulated and stored electrical charges ("photoelectrons") within the tube throughout each scanning cycle.
 The device was first described in a patent application he filed in Hungary in March 1926 for a television system he called "Radioskop".
 After further refinements included in a 1928 patent application, Tihanyi's patent was declared void in Great Britain in 1930, so he applied for patents in the United States.
 Although his breakthrough would be incorporated into the design of RCA's "iconoscope" in 1931, the U.S. patent for Tihanyi's transmitting tube would not be granted until May 1939.
 The patent for his receiving tube had been granted the previous October.
 Both patents had been purchased by RCA prior to their approval.
 Charge storage remains a basic principle in the design of imaging devices for television to the present day.
 On 25 December 1926, at Hamamatsu Industrial High School in Japan, Japanese inventor Kenjiro Takayanagi demonstrated a TV system with a 40-line resolution that employed a CRT display.
 This was the first working example of a fully electronic television receiver and Takayanagi's team later made improvements to this system parallel to other television developments.
 Takayanagi did not apply for a patent.

-In the 1930s Allen B. DuMont made the first CRTs to last 1,000 hours of use, one of the factors that led to the widespread adoption of television.
+In the 1930s, Allen B. DuMont made the first CRTs to last 1,000 hours of use which is one of the factors that led to the widespread adoption of television.

-On 7 September 1927 US inventor Philo Farnsworth's image dissector camera tube transmitted its first image, a simple straight line, at his laboratory at 202 Green Street in San Francisco.
+On 7 September 1927, US inventor Philo Farnsworth's image dissector camera tube transmitted its first image, a simple straight line, at his laboratory at 202 Green Street in San Francisco.
 By 3 September 1928, Farnsworth had developed the system sufficiently to hold a demonstration for the press.
 This is widely regarded as the first electronic television demonstration.
 In 1929, the system was improved further by eliminating a motor generator so that his television system had no mechanical parts.
 That year, Farnsworth transmitted the first live human images with his system, including a three and a half-inch image of his wife Elma ("Pem") with her eyes closed (possibly due to the bright lighting required).